 I designed the cartridge labels and the boxes to look as authentic as I could.
 At first I intended to make a cardboard box for the Super Everdrive, like the original Nintendo ones.
 I soon changed my mind in favor of a EA Sports Mega Drive plastic snapcase adapted to hold the cart.

-The cartridge labels are printed on self adhesive glossy photo paper, and the box covers are also printed on photo paper for a crisp finish.
+My cartridge labels were printed on self adhesive glossy photo paper, also box covers are also printed on photo paper for a crisp finish.
 I even printed custom labels for the Sandisk SD cards.

 The Everdrive has the ability to store the game save data to the SD card and restore it on game loading, its all automated.
 You can spend hours playing Phantasy Star IV for example, then save the game in the normal manner.
 Even after you flash other games on there then go back to Phantasy Star your save game is still available.
 Its so simple, flash… play.
 Easy!